As the sun sets on your Sunshine State vacation one more day could be just the Florida fix you need to tide you over… until you return.

-Restaurants, entertainment venues and 40 shops line the Downtown Disney waterfront district.
-Visit the largest Disney store on Earth (51,000 square feet!), enjoy a free concert, or hit the water by renting a boat or riding the free water shuttle around Village Lake.
+Restaurants entertainment venues and 40 shops line the Disney Springs waterfront district.
+Visit the largest Disney store on Earth (51 000 square feet!) enjoy a free concert or hit the water by renting a boat or riding the free water shuttle around Village Lake.

 West Palm Beach

 Palm Beach County is most known for golf – it has the largest number of golf courses in the United States.
 Worth a look: polo a faster-paced sport also involving grass a ball and sticks.

 After grabbing fresh pastries and fruit at the GreenMarket take your homemade picnic to the Palm Beach Polo and Country Club.
 Bring a lounge chair – or a blanket will do – and enjoy your feast while watching the match.